What Country Produces The Most Olive Oil

 Look for Extra Virgin Olive Oil

 Always opt for extra virgin olive oil, as it is the highest quality and offers the most health benefits.
-Check the label to ensure that it is certified as extra virgin by a reputable organization.
+Check the label to confirm that it is certified as extra virgin by a reputable organization.
 Look for terms like "cold-pressed" or "first cold-pressed," which indicate that the oil was extracted without the use of heat, preserving its flavor and nutrients.

 Check the Harvest Date